 The rainy season hadn’t begun yet, but my husband insisted that the capulines were ready.
 He said he saw some sellers by the Bodega, their buckets brim full and was impatient for some of his own.

-So on Sunday, we went in search of the elusive capulín, otherwise known as the bitter-berry or chokecherry or capolcuahuitl in Nahuatl.
+So on Sunday, we went in search of the elusive capulín, (Prunus serotina subsp. capuli), otherwise known as the wild black cherry or capolcuahuitl in Nahuatl.
 According to my little guidebook Antiguo Recetario Medicinal Azteca, the capulín is useful for the treatment of dysentery, spasms, nervousness and pain caused by abscesses and tumors with the application of a leaf poultice.